CHR-onicles/Medical_Bills_Program/README.md

 >- openpyxl~=3.0.6

 ## Description:
-> This is a receipt entry app(will be expanded with more capabilities) that makes use of two specific *pre-formatted* and *pre-filled* databases.
-It was custom-made to meet the needs of a nurse at a specific organization and most of the reading and writing operations are **rigid** and will only work properly given the right databases and environments in **Ms Excel**.
+> This is a receipt entry app that makes use of two specific *pre-formatted* and *pre-filled* databases.
+It was custom-made to meet the needs of a nurse at a specific organization and most of the reading and writing operations are **rigid** and will only work properly, given the right databases and environments in **Ms Excel**.

 ## Screenshots: